immersive-web/webxr/input-explainer.md

 The strings returned in the `profiles` array of an `XRInputSource` describe the device being used with varying levels of detail, ranging from exactly identifying the device to only giving a broad description of it's shape and capabilities.
 It's highly recommended that, when applicable, the last profile in the array be from a list of well-known "generic" profiles, given below.

  - **"button-controller":** A controller with at least one button/trigger but no touchpad or thumbstick.
-Controllers with this profile must not use the `xr-standard` Gamepad mapping.
+Controllers with this profile must use the `xr-standard` Gamepad mapping.
  - **"touchpad-controller"** A controller with a touchpad, but no thumbstick.
 If the controller also has at least one additional button or trigger it must use the `xr-standard` Gamepad mapping.
  - **"thumbstick-controller"** A controller with a thumbstick, but no touchpad.
 If the controller also has at least one additional button or trigger it must use the `xr-standard` Gamepad mapping.
  - **"touchpad-thumbstick-controller"** A controller with both a touchpad and a thumbstick.
 If the controller also has at least one additional button or trigger it must use the `xr-standard` Gamepad mapping.